Autostrada A15 (Italy)

-The A15 is an Italian autostrada (motorway) connecting Parma and La Spezia through the valleys of the Taro and Magra Rivers.
-The road is also known as Autostrada della Cisa because it crosses the Northern Apennines at the Cisa pass.
-The main 101-km expanse of the motorway connects the A1 with the A12 (Genoa-Rosignano Marittimo), thus directly linking the Po Valley with the Italian Riviera and the Versilia region.
+The Autostrada A15 or Autostrada della Cisa ("Cisa motorway") is an autostrada (Italian for "motorway") 108.5 km long in Italy located in the regions of Emilia-Romagna, Tuscany and Liguria connecting Parma and La Spezia through the valleys of the Taro and Magra rivers.
+It is a part of the E33 European route.

-The toll road is operated by the company Autocamionale della Cisa S.p.A.
-The franchisee's current toll charges are: car or motorcycle, €10.40; Overheight vehicle (>1.3m), €10.70; 3 Axles, €14.40; 4 Axles, €22.70; 5 or more Axles, €26.30.
+The road is also known as Autostrada della Cisa because it crosses the Northern Apennines at the Cisa Pass.
+The main 101-km expanse of the motorway connects the Autostrada A1 with the Autostrada A12, thus directly linking the Po Valley with the Italian Riviera and the Versilia region.
+The Autostrada A15 is operated by the company Società Autostrada Ligure Toscana.

 At the 9-km mark, drivers are welcomed by a curious monument, a tuft of steel and cement sculpted by Luigi Magnani and placed in the traffic island between the two carriageways.
 The monument is visible to motorists coming from the A1.